 - Password protected archives cannot be emulated (refer to sk112821 for limitations).

 - Max number of files in archive reached

 - Archive extraction error

 - Max decompression rate limit reached in archive

 - Password protected document (Office and PDF)

-- This policy only is not supported on cloud environment
+○ This policy is not supported on cloud environments.

-- This policy only should be set on both emulator and GW.
+○ This policy should only be set on both the Emulator and the Gateway.